edenian-prince/phylo-kernel-public/README.md

 # --compute-subsample-CI: boolean (1 or 0) indicating whether to compute subsampled confidence interval around RR estimates.
 If not specified, default is 0.
 # --n-subsamples: number of draws used to compute CI.
 If not specified, default is 1000.
-# --prop-subsample: proportion of .
+# --prop-subsample: proportion of sequences subsampled in each replicate.
 If not specified, default is 0.8.

 Rscript ./get_RR_from_fasta.R \
     --input-fasta="../data/synthetic_data/synthetic-fasta.fasta" \